Norman (2016 film)

+The film follows the career of a fictional fixer in New York City, who associates himself with politicians and power brokers.
+His life changes when he gains influence on the new Prime Minister of Israel.
+The Prime Minister is soon involved in a bribery scandal, and the fixer finds himself suspected by the authorities.

 Plot

 Norman Oppenheimer is a small-time "fixer" in New York City who makes money by doing favors for and arranging access to politicos and other power brokers.
 He befriends Micha Eshel, an Israeli politician, buying him an expensive pair of shoes and using him to wrangle an invitation to the home of Arthur Taub, an important businessman.
 Taub quickly recognizes Norman as an opportunist and tells him to leave.
 On a train, Norman meets Alex Green, an Israeli criminal investigator, telling her all about his business and his relationship to Eshel, even diagramming his connections on a piece of paper.
 She pays close attention and keeps the paper.

 Three years later, Eshel becomes Prime Minister of Israel and visits the United States to meet with the President, speak to the United Nations, and sign a peace treaty with Israel's neighbors.
 He greets Norman effusively at a large reception covered by the media and introduces him to a panoply of powerful people.
 Norman's life changes rapidly as he is approached by those who want to take advantage of his influence.

 Norman is asked by his synagogue and its leader, Rabbi Blumenthal, to help them raise millions of dollars to save their building, so Norman arranges a quid pro quo with a powerful businessman, Jo Wilf, who wants to make a deal with Israel.
 Norman uses his nephew Philip, a lawyer who has an inside connection at Harvard University, to get Eshel's son accepted to the school—in exchange for persuading Blumenthal to conduct the marriage of Philip and his fiancée, a Korean woman who is not a Jew.
 However, Eshel and his wife have second thoughts about accepting favors from Norman as Eshel is caught up in an Israeli bribery scandal being investigated by Green.